gooddata/gooddata-ui/docs/start_with_visual_components.md

 A measure can be referred to by its `identifier` or `uri`.

-Attributes are little different.
-Each attribute (for example, Date of invoice) has multiple display forms (Years, Quarters etc.).
-Select a specific display form and place it to a *viewBy* or a similar bucket.
-However, when you are using attributes in filters, you must refer to the attribute.
+Attributes are a little different.
+Each attribute (for example, Date of invoice) has multiple display forms (Years, Quarters, and so on).
+Select a specific display form and place it to a `viewBy` or a similar prop.
+However, when you are using attributes in filters, you must refer to the attribute itself, not its display form.

-To find an identifier or uri of the measure or attributes that you need, download a list of attributes and measures from a GoodData project by using [gdc-catalog-export](gdc-catalog-export.md).
+To find the identifier or URI of a measure or an attributes, download a list of attributes and measures from your project using [gdc-catalog-export](gdc-catalog-export.md).

 Another option to find identifiers and uris is using the [Analytical Designer](https://secure.gooddata.com/analyze):

 1) Create a visualization that uses measures and attributes that you need.
 2) Use your browser's Developer Tools and open the [Network tab](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#filter).
 3) Find requests to `/executeAfm`.
 4) Search for the [AFM](afm.md) in the request body - it contains the required identifiers to measures, atributes, and display forms.

 > **NOTE:**
 > **Object URI vs. object identifier:** Although you can use either object URIs or object identifiers with all visual components, we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData project they live in.
 That is, an object used in any project within your domain would have the _same_ object identifier in _any_ of those projects.